 Harriet met Isabel Howland, niece of woman’s rights activist Emily Howland, while Harriet and Emily were undergraduates at Cornell University.
-The two became lifelong friends, by some accounts lovers, and worked together prolifically in the cause of woman’s rights.
+The two became lovers and lifelong colleagues, working together prolifically in the cause of woman’s rights.

 Harriet was teaching at a private academy near Boston when she first embraced the suffrage cause, after hearing Lucy Stone speak in 1886.
 She moved to New York City to work with the then-new National American Woman Suffrage Association (NAWSA).
 At some point she returned to her childhood home in Syracuse, where she organized New York state’s first suffrage convention in 1892.
 By 1894, she had been named recording secretary of the New York State Woman Suffrage Association (NYSWSA).
 By then she was in demand as a lecturer and organizer.
 Other notable activists with whom she worked closely included Elizabeth Cady Stanton, Susan B. Anthony, Lucy Stone, and Carrie Chapman Catt.

 Mills recruited Geneva-based suffrage activist Elizabeth Smith Miller to organize a statewide NYSWSA conference held in that city in 1897.
 Venues included the Smith Opera House, Collins Music Hall, and the Nester Hotel.